quale-quest/sql-mvc/doc/Theory/Escaping_the_Von_Neumann_architecture.md

 In January 2015, I published a pretty cool open source project, but nobody seems to notice it between all the "noise" of new technologies.
 So I started to document the theory behind it.
 I actually had to discover what I invented and find a way to express it in a theoretical manner that would illustrate the benefits, this has been great and has lead to more abstract thinking and further evolution of the concepts - truly a Quest.

-#Escaping the Von Neumann hardware architecture
+#Escaping the Von Neumann programming paradigm

-Firstly the definition of the Von Neumann hardware architecture: "A design architecture for an electronic digital computer with parts consisting of a 1) processing unit containing an arithmetic logic unit and processor registers, a control unit containing an instruction register and program counter, 2) a memory to store both data and instructions, 3) external mass storage, and 4) input and output mechanisms."
+Firstly the definition of the Von Neumann hardware architecture: "A design architecture for an electronic digital computer with parts consisting of a 1) processing unit containing an arithmetic logic unit and processor registers, a control unit containing an instruction register and [program counter] (https://en.wikipedia.org/wiki/Program_counter), 2) a memory to store both data and instructions, 3) external mass storage, and 4) input and output mechanisms."
 [7]

 Late 1930's researchers were searching for a means to implement a "Universal Turing machine", then in 1945, Von Neumann described a practical means by which this could be implemented using the very limited technology of that time,  the first successful run of a stored-program was made in 1948.